rv285/IB-Data-Science/README.md

 #### Google Colab

+If you can't run Jupyter notebooks on your computer, you could use Google Colab.
+If you are using Colab, I recommend uploading your data onto Google Drive first.
+Follow these instructions carefully:

 1. Sign in to Google Drive using your `CRSid@cam.ac.uk` .
 First upload the IB-Data-Science folder to the Google drive (by clicking the "New" button on the top left of the browser).

 1. To open a Python notebook in Colab, navigate to it in the Google Drive browser, right click, choosen "Open with Google Colaboratory".